 Japan’s Trade Surplus Rises

-Japan’s trade surplus with the United States climbed 20.8 percent to 743 billion yen ($6 billion) in October.
+Japan’s politically sensitive trade surplus with the United States rose 31.9 percent on the year to $5.95 billion.